ctrapnell/genome551/index.md

 _First experiments aimed at discovering the mechanism of action of enhancers._

 1. Describe the experimental strategy used by Treisman and Maniatis.
 Compare results from Figure 2 and 3.
 What does this comparison say about the magnitude of the enhancer effect in nuclear run-on vs. steady state RNA assays?
 2. Describe the results of Figure 4.
-How do they relate conceptually to the findings of Gariglio et al.?
 3. How do the authors rule-out non-specific initiation?

 ------